 27.11.2024

-Annex 1 and fill-and-finish processes: possible solutions and limitations
+Annex 1 and fill-and-finish processes: Possible solutions and limitations

 OP_Maschinenbediener-in-Schutzkleidung_01

-Examples of sterile manufacturing and glove interventions
+Sterile manufacturing and glove interventions

 OP_2617168_JUBLJANA3_2000477_SI_MultiUse24000_37

-Discussions about the feasibility of Annex 1 requirements
+Feasibility of Annex 1 requirements

 Man sitting at computer

-Conclusion: adaptations to individual requirements
+Conclusion: Adaptations to individual requirements

 Ralf Wagner